 Also made sure that each side of the bin had about 2 inches of shavings.

 Drilled holes in the bins to ensure circulation so the carrots don’t rot.

 We’ll store these bins in our root cellar.
 They can also be stored in a cool, unheated porch or garage.
 You need to be sure that they maintain a cool temperature without freezing.

 What if your carrots have already matured, or you can’t leave them in the ground at your community garden?

 In this case, you will want to harvest your carrots for storage.
 Cut the green tops off, leaving about a half inch of green shoots, and follow one of these methods for successful long-term storage.

 Be sure to remove any damaged carrots or dings in the outer layer.
 These won’t store as well and should be eaten first.

 Washing your carrots before storage is optional.
 We prefer to brush off the soil by hand and not worry about some of it staying on there.
 If you choose to wash with water, you MUST let the carrots dry very well before storage.
 Ideally, let them dry in the sun for not more than 2-3 hours (otherwise, they may soften).

-Whatever storage method you use for your carrots, be sure to check on them regularly.
+We hope that you have found this helpful.
+Whatever storage method you use for your carrots, check on them regularly.
 Promptly remove any roots that are getting soft or show signs of decay.